 The Dictionary of Medieval Latin from British Sources is published for the British Academy by Oxford University Press.
 This page is about the first publication of the Dictionary in fascicules between 1975 and 2013; this is superseded by the current three-volume publication.

-The Dictionary is published in consecutive ‘fascicules’ (instalments).
-Fascicules are issued in paperback, each measuring 305×230mm.
+The Dictionary was published in consecutive ‘fascicules’ (instalments).
+Fascicules were issued in paperback, each measuring 305×230mm.

 |I||A–B + bibliography||1975||9780197259481|

 Fascicule V was issued together with a hardback case and includes a reprint of the preliminary pages so that Fascicules I–V might be bound together as Volume I (A–L).
 No separate covers were produced for binding Vol. II.

 Volume I of the Dictionary comprises Fascicules I–V, covering the letters A to L. When they are bound, the dictionary entries on pages 1–1668 should be preceded by the preliminary pages i–lxvii printed at the back of Fascicule V. All other preliminaries from these fascicules may be discarded.

 Volume II covers the letters M to Z. Addenda and corrigenda for the dictionary are printed in the preliminary pages of Fascicules VI and XVII, together with supplementary bibliography lists.